Skip to main content

 You may need to have tests, including:

-• urine (pee) tests to check for infections and pieces of stones
+• tests to check your pee for infections and pieces of stones

 • an examination of any stones that you pass in your pee

-If you have severe pain that could be caused by kidney stones, your GP should refer you to hospital for a scan.
+If you have severe pain that could be caused by kidney stones, your GP may refer you to hospital for a scan.

 • CT scan - usually for adults

-• ultrasound scan – usually for pregnant women, children and younger people under 16
+• ultrasound scan - usually if you are pregnant or under age 16

 Content supplied by the NHS and adapted for Ireland by the HSE